HerveAbdi/data4PCCAR/README.md

 ### sixAuthorsPunctuated

-The punctuation used by 6 classical French Writers (Rousseau, Chateaubrian, Hugo, Zola, Proust, Giraudoux) plus the punction of one chapter of Abdi's *Réseaux de Neurones*.
-A classic examp[le for CA.
+The punctuation used by 6 classical French Writers (Rousseau, Chateaubrian, Hugo, Zola, Proust, Giraudoux) *plus* the punctuation of one chapter of Abdi's *Réseaux de Neurones*.
+A classic example for CA.

 ### twentyWines